Yes, of course Grandma is still gaming

 Hard to believe it’s been a year since I bored you with my adventures as the Gaming Grandma.
 But I’ve been too busy gaming to bother writing about it for the two or three readers who might be interested.
 I mean, who wants to watch the news these days?
+So I’ve been gaming like crazy.

 Last fall I played a lot of Destiny 2.
-My son, grandson, and I had been big fans of Destiny, but D2 wasn’t nearly as good, and for a number of reasons we eventually drifted away from it.
+My son, grandson, and I had been big fans of Destiny, but D2 wasn’t and isn’t nearly as good, and for a number of reasons we eventually drifted away from it.
 I also played Overwatch because my son and both grandkids played it.
 (Via Xbox, we can play together from our respective homes.)
 I returned to Destiny 2 when the Osiris expansion launched, but it was a huge disappointment and I soon abandoned it.
 And some time last fall and winter I also played Battlefield 1.

 Early this year I finally started Assassin’s Creed: Origins and loved it.
 It’s set in ancient Egypt, and the rendering is beautiful.
 Supposedly the details are carefully researched and historically accurate.
 In any case, I really enjoyed roaming all over Egypt through both the main game and the two expansions.
 Video games have gotten so realistic that playing some of them is like being in another world.